 However, when the Tax Cuts and Jobs Act comes into affect in 2019 if the parties reached their agreement after December 31, 2018, that same payor would instead pay income taxes on their full salary of $100,000 regardless of whatever amount of alimony they may be paying.

 Clearly, this represents a significant change for the financial security of alimony obligors (the person making the spousal support payments).
 If you are going through a divorce or considering a divorce, and expect to have to pay some amount of alimony as part of your divorce settlement agreement, it is very much in your favor to resolve your divorce sooner rather than later, specifically before this new law takes affect.
-Call our office today to speak with one of our experienced Madison alimony attorneys in a comprehensive and confidential case assessment regarding your options, next steps, and how exactly we can help you to protect your financial future and security.
+Call our office today to speak with one of our experienced Madison alimony attorneys in a strategic planning session regarding your options, next steps, and how exactly we can help you to protect your financial future and security.

 The New Tax Law for Alimony Recipients, Randolph Spousal Support Lawyers